 For this quiche broccoli recipe, blind bake 10- 15 minutes, remove weights and parchment, return to the oven and continue baking until just starting to brown, (about 10-12 minutes).
 Set aside to cool slightly before pouring your filling into the crust.
 Bake as directed in the recipe below.

-TIP: If you use dried beans or rice, you can store the baked “weights” in a sealed bag and reuse them each time you need to blind bake a crust.
+If you use dried beans or rice as pie weights, you can store the baked “weights” in a sealed bag and reuse them each time you need to blind bake a crust.
 It is not recommended that you cook the beans or rice used as weights for consumption.

 how to make broccoli cheddar quiche with frozen pie crust photo collage